About Alaskan Malamutes

 A big key to understanding the malamute lies in knowing the background of the breed.
 Malamutes originally were the workhorse of native Inuit eskimos who were a peaceful, nomadic people living in extremely harsh conditions.
 While these dogs served as companions to adults and children, the Inuits primarily viewed their dogs as hunting partners, freight pullers and pack animals.
 These were primitive dogs surviving in the harshest climate possible; there was no place for "pets" on the frozen tundra, so the malamute evolved as a tough, survival-oriented animal.
 The malamute of today is still very close to these primitive origins and this is often reflected in his behavior.

 The malamute is friendly and playful by nature.
 Malamutes bond well with children, but they should always be supervised during play--no exceptions.
 Malamutes are large and energetic, and injuries to young children are almost always accidental.
-Children should NEVER be allowed to abuse these dogs and must learn how to properly handle and care for them.
+Children should NEVER be allowed to abuse or mishandle these dogs and if they are to have a healthy relationship, they must learn how to properly handle and care for them.

 Although the malamute is friendly and affectionate, he is also dominant and independent, and can become quite a handful if not properly socialized and trained.
 It is important to remember that temperament is part genetic and part learned.
 This means that a good temperament can be ruined by poor treatment or lack of proper socialization and training.
 It is your responsibility to shape your dog's behaviors from the moment you bring him into your home.
 Your malamute's behavior--good or bad--is dependent on the training and socialization you give him.
 Consistent training and intense socialization beginning in early puppyhood are critical to ensuring that your malamute is a "canine good citizen" and will provide you with the most satisfying companionship possible.
 Malamutes require a lot of love AND a lot of discipline.
 Harsh training methods are not effective; the responsible owner is both patient and consistent, correcting the wrong behavior and rewarding good behavior.
 Controlled socialization and gentle but firm training should begin the moment the puppy arrives home.
 Your puppy will require patience, love and consistency in your training methods.
 It is required that you enroll your puppy in puppy kindergarten, followed by a formal obedience course.